 The story behind the cleaning of fabulous façades, without scaffold.

 The patented non-scaffold building cleaning process developed by building restoration specialists Thomann-Hanry® offers many advantages.
 Projecting fine powders under low pressure across masonry and stonework, façade gommage® is a uniquely gentle system that achieves transformative results, erasing and easing away decades of accumulated grime and dirt – often in a matter of days.
-Chemical-free and using minimal water, the process also offers impeccable environmental credentials – its inert powder a recycled by-product of aluminium smelting and its cleaning residues recycled.
+Chemical-free and using minimal water, the process also offers impeccable environmental credentials.
+The inert cleaning powder we use is a recycled by-product of aluminium smelting and, at the end of the process, all cleaning residues are again recycled.

 Yet it is the sheer convenience of the process that often draws the highest praise from clients, neighbours and passers-by.
 In little over two minutes, a new video produced by Thomann-Hanry® neatly encapsulates this remarkably non-disruptive approach to façade restoration.

-The entire process is carried out from a cabin mounted on a boom despatched from the company’s headquarters at Park Royal, less than an hour from Central London.
-This enables the cleaning team to be up and running within two hours of arriving on site and, crucially, to work at times to suit the client – including nights and weekends.
+Thomann-Hanry® are based at headquarters in Park Royal, London NW10 – less than an hour from Central London.
+The entire process is carried out from a cabin on a lorry-mounted Mobile Elevating Work Platform.
+With short set-up times, the cleaning team are able to be up and running within two hours of arriving on site and, crucially, to work at times to suit the client – including nights and weekends.

 As the video shows, the agile hydraulic boom offers access to entire frontages up to 14 storeys high, including locations with narrow or restricted access.
-Operating from a Mobile Elevating Work Platform, the cleaning team work swiftly and efficiently, slashing clean durations to a fraction of alternative methods.
+This enables the cleaning team to work swiftly and efficiently, slashing cleaning durations to a fraction of the time taken by alternative methods.

 The company’s recent clean of Bank of England took 25 days – weekends only.
 Without a single pole of scaffolding in sight from start to finish, disruption to building occupants, visitors and passers-by is minimal to non-existent.
 Then, at the end of each session’s work, the cleaning equipment is simply retracted for the vehicles return to base, leaving no evidence of the transformation that has taken place… apart, of course, from the remarkable, pristine appearance of the restored façade.